Question:

 Respected Sister in Islam

-Your plight was saddening.
+Your plight in indeed saddening.
 May Allah Ta‘ala grant you complete ‘aafiyat (peace).

 This life does not go without difficulties and trials.
 You only understand the beauty of the trial at the end.
 It is like the child who writes his exam and gets entrance into university – he only sees the beauty of the trial he went through after he passes it.
 Exactly the same are the trials of life.
 It is only when life comes to an end with death that one realises the beauty, the good and the excitement it has produced.
 Hence, repeatedly ponder over the rewards and merits that Allah Ta‘ala has in store for those who endure.
 A good guide will be Fazaail-e-Sadaqaat.
 Read it in the mornings and evenings.